RATESResearch/GeoNode/docs/implementation/survey_manual/stationsurvey/index.rst

 Method 1- Unmanned Aircraft System (UAS)
 =========================================

-A UAS utilizes hardward and software to generate a 3D point cloud Digital Surface Model (DSM) of the RATES Station Benchmark Site.
-Only 14 CFR FAA 107 Certified Remote Piolts for commericial operation shall have conduct UAS Surveys.
+A UAS utilizes hardware and software to generate a 3D point cloud Digital Surface Model (DSM) of the RATES Station Benchmark Site.
+Only 14 CFR FAA 107 Certified Remote Pilots for commercial operation shall have conduct UAS Surveys.
 The Operations Over People rule became effective on April 21, 2021.
 Drone pilots operating under Part 107 may fly at night, over people and moving vehicles without a waiver as long as they meet the requirements defined in the rule.
 Airspace authorizations are still required for night operations in controlled airspace under 400 feet.
-Certified Remote Pilots are full responsible for opperation of UAS for RATES Station Benchmark Site Surveying.
-Operators shall create their own safety standards to meet their professional and certification requirments.
+Certified Remote Pilots are full responsible for operation of UAS for RATES Station Benchmark Site Surveying.
+Operators shall create their own safety standards to meet their professional and certification requirements.

 Equipment
 ------------

 UAS
  - All equipment and accessories will be modern, undamaged, and not reconditioned, remanufactured, nor recertified.
 All equipment software should be current to the manufactures releases.
- - UAS equipment used shall be capibile of working with Pix4Dcapture that can be found at `Suported Drones Pix4Dcapture <https://support.pix4d.com/hc/en-us/articles/203991609-Supported-drones-cameras-and-controllers-PIX4Dcapture>`_
+ - UAS equipment used shall be capabile of working with Pix4Dcapture that can be found at `Suported Drones Pix4Dcapture <https://support.pix4d.com/hc/en-us/articles/203991609-Supported-drones-cameras-and-controllers-PIX4Dcapture>`_
- - Smartphone suport Pix4Dcapture
+ - Smartphone support Pix4Dcapture

 GNSS
  - GNSS equipment used for Ground Control Points (GCPs) shall be a Real Time Kinematic (RTK) GNSS rover equipment, operating at centimeter-level (i.e. survey-grade) accuracy.

 Ground Targets
  - GCPs are a points with of known coordinates in the area of interest.
-Coordinates are measured with GNSS RTK surveying methods and used to georeference the generated point cloud.
+Coordinates are measured with GNSS RTK surveying methods and used to georeferenced the generated point cloud.
- - 10 highly visible GCP targets shall be set at the RATES Station Benchmark Site to obtain the coordinates needed to georeference and check the generated point cloud.
+ - 10 highly visible GCP targets shall be set at the RATES Station Benchmark Site to obtain the coordinates needed to georeferenced and check the generated point cloud.

 Software